bitfocus/companion-module-generic-dataentry/companion/HELP.md

 	There are a few different possibilities how formatting can be done:
 	- None
     Easy, there will be no formatting which gives the best performance obviously by just using the same result for farmatted as raw.
-	- Spreadsheet Types
+	- ECMA-376
-    When you type data in a cell of your favourite spreadsheet application, it will try to format it for you.
-There are two parts of it, first it will try to detect what kind of data you are entering and then it will format it to your liking.
+    When you type data in a cell of your favorite spreadsheet application, it will try to format it for you.
+There are two parts to it, first it will try to detect what kind of data you are entering and then it will format it to your liking.
+Usually you can adjust the formatting with a magical syntax and that syntax is standardised in ECMA-376.
-		You can do both with this module as well.
+		You can use it with this module as well.
 If you choose 'automatic' it will try to automatically detect the type of the entered data as text, a number, a date or a time.
 If you don't want to have this guesswork, you can also deliberately choose one of the data types.
 Second you can set up how the data should be presented, exactly the way like you are used from spreadsheet apps.
 E.g. 0000.00 will always show a number with at least four digits and rounded to two decimals.
 [Here](https://support.microsoft.com/en-us/office/review-guidelines-for-customizing-a-number-format-c0a1d1fa-d3f4-4018-96b7-9c9354dd99f5) is the full documentation.
 		This module also allows to mess with locales.
-If you add a locale string in curly brackets like 0.00{de-DE} the output will be 0,00 instead of 0.00 as the decimal separator in Germani is the comma.
+If you add a locale string in curly brackets like 0.00{de-DE} the output will be 0,00 instead of 0.00 as the decimal separator in Germany is the comma.
 Locales so far only are working for the formatting, not for the interpreting.
 That means if you want to enter a date you have to do it in US notation like mm/dd/yy but the you can format it in your locale.
 Supported locales are: cs, da, de, el, en, es, fi, fr, hu, is, id, it, ja, ko, nb, nl, pl, pt, ru, sk, sv, th, tr, zh.

 	- printf notation
     This is most useful for number formatting.
 It can be used to bring numbers in a wanted format like with a fixed precision or with padding or can convert numbers to a different radix.
 You have to give the format string in [printf notation](https://en.wikipedia.org/wiki/Printf) and the entry_raw will be used as the argument.